edespino/cloudberry-site/docs/work-with-transactions.md

 ## Transaction isolation levels

-Cloudberry Database accepts the standard SQL transaction levels as follows:
+Apache Cloudberry accepts the standard SQL transaction levels as follows:

 - `READ UNCOMMITTED` and `READ COMMITTED` behave like the standard `READ COMMITTED`.
 - `REPEATABLE READ` and `SERIALIZABLE` behave like `REPEATABLE READ`.

-The following information describes the behavior of the Cloudberry Database transaction levels.
+The following information describes the behavior of the Apache Cloudberry transaction levels.

 ### Read uncommitted and read committed

-Cloudberry Database does not allow any command to see an uncommitted update in another concurrent transaction, so `READ UNCOMMITTED` behaves the same as `READ COMMITTED`. `READ COMMITTED` provides fast, simple, partial transaction isolation. `SELECT`, `UPDATE`, and `DELETE` commands operate on a snapshot of the database taken when the query started.
+Apache Cloudberry does not allow any command to see an uncommitted update in another concurrent transaction, so `READ UNCOMMITTED` behaves the same as `READ COMMITTED`. `READ COMMITTED` provides fast, simple, partial transaction isolation. `SELECT`, `UPDATE`, and `DELETE` commands operate on a snapshot of the database taken when the query started.

 A `SELECT` query: